 Drop box: You can drop off your payment at a secure drop box, but you should allow three business days to process the payment.
 Drop boxes are located:

-On the 500 block of Commercial Street at the bus turn out between Salem City Hall and the Salem Library
+On the 500 block of Liberty Street SE at the bus turn out between Salem City Hall and the Salem Library

 In front of the City’s Finance Office